prateekpandey14/flexvolumes/README.md

 # flexvolumes

 This is a collection of Kubernetes FlexVolume plugins.
-Since FlexVolumes are unstable, so too is this.
-Use at your own risk.
-Contributions are welcome.
+Flexvolume is a GA feature from Kubernetes 1.8 release onwards.

 ### Build